grommunio/grommunio-desktop/README.md

 grommunio Desktop follows good practices of security. grommunio constantly monitors security-related issues. grommunio Desktop is provided **"as is"** without any **warranty**.
 For professional support options through subscriptions, head over to [grommunio](https://grommunio.com).

-## Development

-### Coding style

-This repository follows a customized coding style.
-The coding style can be validated anytime by the repositories provided [configuration file](.phpcs).

 ## License